WordPress Installation on Debian 12 with the LEMP Stack and PHP 8

 The creation of a VirtualHost in Nginx allows you to configure multiple websites on a single server.
 Follow these steps to create a VirtualHost in Nginx.

-Copy the default Nginx configuration file to use as an example and name it as you like.
-In this example, we will name it “wordpress,” as we will install it however the name is merely informative.
+Copy the default Nginx configuration file to use as a template and name it as you prefer.
+In this example, we will name it wordpress; please note that this name is purely informative.

 javiercruces@IWEB:~$ sudo cp /etc/nginx/sites-available/default /etc/nginx/sites-available/wordpress